weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 hints to look at:

 * What CPU architecture are you using?
-The benchmarks above were run on a GCP `c2` CPU type which is based on `amd64` architecture.
+The benchmarks above were run on a GCP `c2` CPU type, which is based on `amd64` architecture.
 Weaviate also supports `arm64` architecture, but not all optimizations are present.
-If your machine shows maximum CPU usage, but you cannot achieve the same throughput, consider switching the CPU type to the one used in this benchmark.
+If your machine shows maximum CPU usage but you cannot achieve the same throughput, consider switching the CPU type to the one used in this benchmark.

 * Are you using an actual dataset or random vectors?
-HNSW is known to perform considerably worse with random vectors than with actual datasets.
-This is due to the distribution of points in actual datasets compared to randomly generated vectors.
-If you cannot achieve the performance (and/or recall) outlined above with random vectors, switch to an actual dataset.
+HNSW is known to perform considerably worse with random vectors than with real​ world​ datasets.
+This is due to the distribution of points in world​ datasets datasets compared to randomly generated vectors.
+If you cannot achieve the performance (or recall) outlined above with random vectors, switch to an actual dataset.

 * Are your disks fast enough?
 While the ANN search itself is CPU-bound, after